Iceland in May. Welcoming the Midnight Sun!

 The temperatures are rising, and the ice caves at Vatnajökull glacier have become dangerous to explore.
 However, some ice caves are available for exploration all year.

-And the other one is the ice cave at Langjökull glacier.
-The ice cave at Langjökull is artificial, so there has been an entire process to carve into the glacier and form the tunnel.
+And the other one is the ice cave at Langjökull Glacier.
+The ice cave at Langjökull is artificial, so there has been an entire process of carving into the glacier and forming the tunnel.
 Local authorities opened the ice cave to the public in 2015, and the tunnel inside the glacier is 550m long and goes 30 meters into the glacier.

 There are many activities you can enjoy doing in Iceland during May.
-Some of them are Atv tours, glacier hiking, museum visiting, snowmobile tour, dog-sledging, helicopter tours, lava cave exploring, zipline and many more.
+Some of them are ATV tours, glacier hiking, museum visits, snowmobile tours, dog-sledging, helicopter tours, lava cave exploring, zipline and many more.
 Find all those activities on our website.

 May is the best time for sightseeing and enjoying activities in less crowded places.